 If you have tried to deposit a fraudulent COVID-19 stimulus check you may be charged with a federal crime such as bank fraud, mail fraud, or wire fraud.
 In these cases, you need the help of a defense attorney ASAP.

 In response to the COVID-19 pandemic stimulus checks have been paid out to large sectors of the population in the United States, with most individuals receiving $1200.
 With the introduction of these checks, fraud has also skyrocketed, and the IRS reported $46.17 million in total fraud loss up to June 2020.1

-If you have tried to deposit a dead or fraudulent COVID-19 stimulus check you may be charged with a federal crime such as bank fraud, mail fraud, or wire fraud.
+If you have tried to deposit a dead person’s or a fraudulent COVID-19 stimulus check, you may be charged with a federal crime such as bank fraud, mail fraud, or wire fraud.
 All of these are serious crimes, with long sentences of imprisonment or large fines.
-In some cases people have been defrauded of their stimulus check, and when they try to deposit what they think is their real money, they may find that they have been a victim of a scam.
-Even though they are the victim, they may nonetheless be charged with a crime.
-Regardless of why you have been charged with fraud, you need to contact an attorney as soon as possible.
+Allegedly defrauding people of their stimulus checks are scams that we can help defend against.
+Regardless of why you have been charged with fraud, you need to contact a federal attorney as soon as possible.

 Who Should Have Received Money?

 There are several groups who should have received money as part of the COVID-19 economic stimulus response.
 This includes: